Social Anxiety Disorder: How Beta-Blockers and Behavioral Therapy Work Together

 How Behavioral Therapy Changes the Game

 CBT doesn’t use pills.
 It uses practice.
 You don’t just talk about your fear-you step into it, slowly, with support.
 A therapist might start by asking you to make a phone call to a stranger.
 Then you give a 2-minute speech to a small group.
 Then you join a team meeting and speak up once.
 Each time, you learn: nothing terrible happens.
 The world doesn’t end.
 People don’t laugh.
-They just… move on.
+They just

 That’s the core of CBT: exposure with support.
 You learn to sit with discomfort instead of running from it.
 You rewire your brain’s alarm system.
 Over time, the fear loses its power.